pulumi/pulumi/docs/deps.md

     |   |   bucket/
     |   |   |   Mu.yaml

+Notice that we didn't have to mention the `hub.mu.com/` part in our Workspace, although we can if we choose to.

 In the second case, we would have probably used package management functionality like `mu get` to download dependencies.
 For example, perhaps we ran: